Steinberg symbols and reciprocity sheaves: Introduction

 \subsection{Acknowledgements}

-I am grateful to Shuji Saito for a lot of helpful comments, especially about the logarithmic blow-up invariance he proved.
-I would also like to thank Hiroyasu Miyazaki for several inspiring discussions on the cohomology of reciprocity sheaves.
+The author is grateful to Shuji Saito for a lot of helpful comments, especially about the logarithmic blow-up invariance he proved.
+The author would also like to thank Hiroyasu Miyazaki for several inspiring discussions on the cohomology of reciprocity sheaves.
+The author thanks anonymous referees for their valuable comments.